zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 2.2*

+- The thumbnail art fades to the average thumbnail color in the area behind the title logo, to improve readability
+- Added an option "Smooth Gradient Snap" to enable/disable the fade effect
+- In "Square" thumbs mode changed the position and aspect ratio of the logo so it's more on the top of the thumb

 *v 2.1*